 Engineers without Borders

 The goal of EWB is to partner with developing communities worldwide to improve their quality of life.
 This partnership involves the implementation of sustainable engineering projects, which may address water and sanitation, energy, and waste concerns.
-Our chapter is involved with construction and design work, consulting, teaching, surveying, or other tasks as determined by project needs.
-In order to fulfill our goals and objectives, we will raise funds to support projects, facilitate collaboration between student groups and local engineers and other universities on development projects, and host speakers and seminars relevant to the role of the engineer in development work abroad.
-Latin American projects are in Mexico, Ecuador, and Peru.
+The UNC chapter is involved with construction and design work, consulting, teaching, surveying, or other tasks as determined by project needs.
+It raises funds to support projects, facilitate collaboration between student groups and local engineers and other universities on development projects, and host speakers and seminars relevant to the role of the engineer in development work abroad.

 Infectious Diseases Interest Group

-The purpose of the Infectious Disease Interest Group (IDIG) is to stimulate medical student interest in the field of infectious disease (ID).
+The purpose of the Infectious Disease Interest Group is to stimulate medical student interest in the field of infectious disease.
 The group will establish a mentorship program by pairing each interested student with an ID faculty member.
 The goal of this program is to foster student academic and career exploration in ID and to facilitate shadowing opportunities.
-Additionally, IDIG will encourage and organize volunteer opportunities and fundraising support for local ID-oriented advocacy groups such as the N.C.
-Alliance for AIDS Services.

 Student Global Health Committee